 The health and care of your child while at Stowe is very important to us all.
-We ask the parents of all new pupils to Stowe to fill out a detailed Medical History Form, which enables our medical team to be aware of any health issues for the new arrivals as soon as they join us.
+We ask the parents of all new pupils to Stowe to fill out a detailed Medical History Form (on the Parent Portal), which enables our medical team to be aware of any health issues for the new arrivals as soon as they join us.

-The School's Medical Centre is permanently staffed during term time by a team of qualified nurses, and the School Doctors (Dr Rebecca Pryse and Dr Jonathan Pryse) hold a morning surgery every weekday between 8.00am and 11.00am.
+The School's Medical Centre is permanently staffed during term time by a team of qualified nurses, and the School Doctors hold a morning surgery every weekday between 8.00am and 11.00am.

 The best time to ring is after 9.00am on +44 (0)1280 818210, but the Nurses are always pleased to discuss any worries or concerns at any time.
 Each Boarding House has a nominated nurse who is a link with Matron and a contact point for any pupil with a long term medical condition.

-The Doctors can be contacted at other times at The Swan Practice in Buckingham on+44 (0)1280 818600 and further information can be found at www.theswanpractice.co.uk If you wish to contact the medical staff by email please use email@example.com as it is a general address and will therefore be picked up by whoever is on duty.
-Dr Rebecca Pryse can be contacted directly on firstname.lastname@example.org
+The Doctors can be contacted at other times at Brackley Medical Centre +44 (0)1280 702436 and further information can be found at www.brackleymedicalcentre.co.uk If you wish to contact the medical staff by email please use email@example.com as it is a general address and will be forwarded to the relevant GP.

 Excellent consultants, both NHS and private, are available in Oxford, Aylesbury and Milton Keynes and the services of private physiotherapy, podiatry and clinical psychology are also available at the Medical Centre.
 Parents are always contacted before routine referrals are made.

-Boarding pupils will be registered with Dr Rebecca Pryse as NHS patients based at The Swan Practice.
+Boarding pupils will be registered with the School Doctor as NHS patients based at Brackley Medical Centre.
 Day pupils can be seen as emergencies at the Medical Centre as a Temporary Resident.

 House Matrons also provide medical care following guidelines issued by the School's Medical Centre.
 Full details of the medical care provided at Stowe and guidance for medication, pre-existing conditions, emergency procedures, immunisation etc, are given in the Handbook for Parents published each year and sent to all new parents.